polent/b/content/blog/BridgingtheGapNavigatingAI/BridgingtheGapNavigatingAI.md

 ---
-title: Bridging the Gap - Navigating AI, Digital Transformation, and the Future of Experience Engineering
+title: AI, Digital Transformation, and the Future of Experience Engineering
 description: Exploring how AI shapes digital transformation while emphasizing the enduring need for human expertise in experience engineering, accessibility, and performance optimization.
 date: 2024-09-20
 tags: